Share This Article

 Food To Eat And Avoid During Ketogenic Diet Plan

 Foods high in sugar and starch are the enemies of this diet because these foods are much higher in carbohydrates.

 Try to avoid bananas, beer, pasta, potatoes, bread, rice, soda, candy bars, candy.
 For drinks, drink water, coffee, tea or a glass of wine occasionally.
 Also avoid or limit highly processed foods.

 You should also avoid low fat diet products.
-A keto diet should be moderately high in protein and higher in fat, as fat provides the energy that you no longer get from carbs.
-Low fat products generally provide too much carbohydrate and not enough protein and fat.
+A low carbs diet should be moderately high in protein and higher in fat, as fat provides the energy that you no longer get from carbs.
+Low-fat products generally provide too much carbohydrate and not enough protein and fat.

 This usually helps you eat less and lose excess weight.
 The goal is to simply wait until you are hungry before you eat.
 This also facilitates intermittent fasting, which may enhance efforts to reverse type 2 diabetes and accelerate weight loss, beyond the unique effects of this diet.

 On the other hand, you could save time and money by not having to snack all the time.
 Besides, many practitioners feel the need to eat only twice a day on this diet, for example skipping breakfast.